scaffold-eth/eth-ui/docusaurus/docs/api/classes/EthersAppContext.EthersModalConnector.md

 ---
-id: "EthersAppContext.EthersModalConnector"
+id: 'EthersAppContext.EthersModalConnector'
-title: "Class: EthersModalConnector"
+title: 'Class: EthersModalConnector'
-sidebar_label: "EthersModalConnector"
+sidebar_label: 'EthersModalConnector'
 custom_edit_url: null
 ---

 [EthersAppContext](../modules/EthersAppContext.md).EthersModalConnector

 #### Summary

 This is a connector for [web3-react](https://github.com/NoahZinsmeister/web3-react) that allows it to interface with [web3Modal](https://github.com/Web3Modal/web3modal).
 The provider selected by user via web3modal is interfaced to the web3-react context.

 ##### ✨ Features

 - This connector used with [useEthersContext](../modules/EthersAppContext.md#useetherscontext) allows the app and all the hooks to effortlessly access the current network, provider, signer, address information [IEthersContext](../interfaces/Models.IEthersContext.md)
 - The connector centralizes and takes care of management of the web3 interaction and provides a consistent exprience for your app.

 ##### ✏️ Notes

 - inherits from web3-react class AbstractConnector

 ## Hierarchy